Pro-Fit Physio runs Pilates classes on Monday and Tuesday night from 7:30 – 8:30 pm.

 Helps with the Rehabilitation Process and Keeps further Injuries at bay

-If you have an injury that is interfering with your daily activities, clinical Pilates can help you get back on track pretty soon.
+If you have an injury that is interfering with your daily activities, Pilates exercises can help you get back on track pretty soon.

 One of the key factors triggering injuries (in athletes) is impaired movement control by the muscles.
 A stronger core not only will help you get through the recovery phase of an injury but by restoring function and movement control, the clinical Pilates may also protect you from such injuries in the future.

-Being a supervised training, Clinical Pilates may also help speed up recovery after surgery (in particular hip and knee surgeries).
+Being a supervised training, it may also help speed up recovery after surgery (in particular hip and knee surgeries).
 Experts recommend starting Pilates approximately 2 weeks after surgery.
 However, it’s always best to consult your doctor before starting any new exercise program.

 Assists with Antenatal and Post-natal care

 A woman’s body experiences immense physical strain during pregnancy and childbirth.
 Hence, clinical Pilates is often an ideal option during this time.
-Owing to its ability to bolster the pelvic floor and core muscles, clinical Pilates can reduce pregnancy-related pains as well as facilitate childbirth.
-Following childbirth, clinical Pilates can also fix abdominal separation, a condition known as diastasis recti.
+Owing to its ability to bolster the pelvic floor and core muscles, it can reduce pregnancy-related pains as well as facilitate childbirth.
+Following childbirth, it can also fix abdominal separation, a condition known as diastasis recti.